RareSkills/certora-book/content/certora-constraining-ghost-values-in-rules.md

 In the previous chapter, we learned how ghost variables allow information to flow from hooks into rules.
 We also learned that:

-1. **At the start of the verification run**, the Prover chooses arbitrary - havoced values for a ghost variables.
+1. **At the start of the verification run**, the Prover chooses arbitrary (havoced) values for a ghost variables.
 2. **Ghost variables are treated as an extension of the contract’s storage.** If a transaction reverts during symbolic execution, the Prover also reverts any ghost updates from that path, keeping them consistent with the contract’s storage state.

 The second case isn’t usually a concern, as reverting ghost values during transactions mirrors normal storage behavior.
 However, the first case can lead to incorrect or misleading verification results.